-- 64. Structure: Anything constructed or erected with a fixed location on the ground or attached to something having a fixed location on the ground. - 65.
-Total Floor Area: The sum of the horizontal area of all floors of a building, measured from the interior surfaces of the walls, and not including cellars, attics, porches, etc. Amended 03/12/2012 - 66.
+- 64. Structure: Anything constructed or erected with a fixed location on the ground or attached to something having a fixed location on the ground.
+Structures include storage containers and portable sheds, garages, carports, barns, greenhouses, and storage enclosures which remain on the land for a period in excess of thirty (30) days. - 65.
+Total Floor Area: The sum of the horizontal area of all floors of a building, measured from the interior surfaces of the walls, and not including cellars, attics, porches, etc. Amended03/12/2012 - 66.
 Tourist Home: A lodging facility which is primarily a residential use but includes lodging facilities as an accessory use and includes "bed and breakfast." - 67.
 Travel Trailer: A vehicular, portable, non-self-propelled structure built on a chassis and designed to be used as a temporary dwelling for travel, recreation, and vacation use.
 Identified as "Travel Trailer" by the manufacturer and having a body not exceeding 8 feet in width and 32 feet in length. - 68.
 Variance: Such departure from the terms of this Ordinance as the Board of Adjustment, upon appeal in specific cases, is empowered to authorize under the terms of Section 2401 and applicable statutes of the State of New Hampshire. - 69.
 Warehouse: A structure for the storage of merchandise or commodities.
 May be allowed by Special Exception as a Light Commercial Use. - 70.
 Water Storage Facility: A facility for the storage of water for a pool, pond, or reservoir.
-Adopted 3/10/98 - 71.
-Workforce Housing Multi-Family Dwelling Unit: An apartment in a multi-family residential building designed for one family and designated as workforce housing under Section 1105 of this zoning ordinance.
+Adopted 3/10/98 - Workforce Housing Multi-Family Dwelling Unit: An apartment in a multi-family residential building designed for one family and designated as workforce housing under Section 1105 of this zoning ordinance.
 Adopted 03/10/2209 - 72.
 Workforce Housing Single Family Dwelling: A detached residential dwelling designed for and occupied by one family and designated as workforce housing under Section 1105 of this zoning ordinance.
 Amended 03/10/2209 - 73.
 Workforce Housing Open Space Cluster Development: A residential subdivision (designated as workforce housing under Section 1105 of this zoning ordinance) of a tract where, instead of subdividing the entire tract into house lots of minimum lot area, a number of single-family dwellings may be clustered on a portion of the tract with no lot line delineation between each single-family dwelling.
 The minimum distance between each single- family dwelling shall not be less than twenty feet.
 The remaining land in the tract which has not been built upon is reserved as open space.
-Amended 3/10/09
+Amended3/10/09